kmf-lab/steady-state-minimum/README.md

 These features are not enabled by default but can be added based on your project’s requirements:

 - **telemetry_server_cdn**
   Delivers telemetry assets (e.g., dashboards and graphs) from a content delivery network (CDN) instead of embedding them in the binary.
-This shrinks the binary size but requires an internet connection for telemetry features to work.
+This shrinks the binary size (about 1MB) but requires an internet connection for telemetry features to work.
   _Note: Mutually exclusive with telemetry_server_builtin._

 - **proactor_nuclei**